Are you encountering problems when you start Minecraft launcher on your computer greeted with a Minecraft not responding message?

 Method 2: Check Windows for an Update

-Another reason for Minecraft to not work properly is when your operating system is outdated.
+Another reason why the Minecraft not responding error occurs is when your operating system is outdated.
 It is possible that Minecraft rolled out an update and the current version of your operating system is not supported by the latest update of Minecraft.

 See Also: How to Fix No Route Error in Discord

-To fix this, you can try checking for an update on your Windows operating system.
+To fix this, you can try to check for updates on your Windows operating system.
 Check out the steps below.

 Step 1.
-On your computer press on Windows Key to open the Start Menu.
+On your computer press Windows Key to open the Start Menu.